By Mayo Clinic Staff

 - Are you currently taking any medications, including dietary supplements?

 When you see a doctor because you're having trouble getting your partner pregnant, he or she will try to determine the underlying cause.
-Even if your doctor thinks low sperm count is the problem, you and your partner may both need tests to rule out other causes of infertility and to look for any underlying health problems.
-Testing and diagnosis may involve the following:
+Even if your doctor thinks low sperm count is the problem, it is recommended that your partner be evaluated to rule out potential contributing factors and determine if assisted reproductive techniques may be required.

 General physical examination and medical history

-This includes examination of your genitals and questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
-Your doctor may also ask about your sexual habits and your sexual development.
+This includes examination of your genitals and asking questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
+Your doctor might also ask about your sexual habits and your sexual development.

 To collect a semen sample, your doctor will have you masturbate and ejaculate into a special container.
 It's also possible to collect sperm for examination during intercourse, using a special condom.
-Sperm counts often fluctuate.
-In most cases, several semen analysis tests are done over a period of time to ensure accurate results.
+Because sperm counts often fluctuate, typically several semen analysis tests are done over a period of time to ensure accurate results.

-New sperm are produced continually in the testicles and take about 40 to 76 days to mature.
-So, a current semen analysis reflects your environment over the past 2.5 months.
-Any positive changes you've made won't show up for a period of several months.
+New sperm are produced continually in the testicles and take about 42 to 76 days to mature.
+So, a current semen analysis reflects your environment over the past three months.
+Any positive changes you've made won't show up for several months.

 One of the most common causes of low sperm count is incomplete or improper collection of a sperm sample.
 Most doctors will check two or more semen samples over time to ensure consistency between samples.
-To ensure accuracy in a collection, your doctor will want to:
+To ensure accuracy in a collection, your doctor will:

-- Ensure all of your semen makes it into the collection cup or collection condom when you ejaculate
+- Ask you to make sure all of your semen makes it into the collection cup or collection condom when you ejaculate

-- Have you abstain from ejaculating for at least two but no longer than seven times before collecting a sample
+- Have you abstain from ejaculating for at least one but no longer than 11 days before collecting a sample

-- Make sure a second sample is collected at least seven days after the first
+- Collect a second sample at least one to two weeks after the first

 - Have you avoid the use of lubricants because these products can affect sperm motility